 As the saying goes, “prevention is better than cure”, so in the end, making small changes to your lifestyle may be the best way to avoid back pain.
 It is recommended that you get regular exercise, especially that which focuses on your core, avoid smoking due to its aging effects on the spine, and try to stretch as much as possible with routines such as yoga.
 Small back support seats or cushions are also quite popular in Tokyo and easy to find in department stores.

 As you can see, there are plenty of options for treating your back pain, so finding the right method for you should not be a problem.
-Don’t hesitate to take advantage of HealthyTOKYO’s aforementioned appointment service in order to get more information from a medical professional about any of the methods listed above.
-If you have any questions about the appointment service itself, or anything else, please contact HealthyTOKYO through the site chat feature.

 Before you go, just remember: